SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ### Use dataframe methods and functions to transform data

-1. Add another new code cell to the notebook, and enter the following code in it:
+1. Add a new code cell below the current one in the notebook, and enter the following code:

     ```Python
    from pyspark.sql.functions import *